 Site Utilities

+a .

 All utilities, i.e. electric, natural gas, water, storm sewer, sanitary sewer, telephone conduits, etc. to extend below grade from public right-of- way to building.
 Utilities to be sized as appropriate to fulfill current and future anticipated building requirements.
 Water, storm sewer and sanitary sewer should be sized to accommodate the future expanded building size.
 The sanitary system shall be extended to accommodate the future building expansion.
-All impact fees and tap fees are included in the permit allowance.
+All impact fees and tap fees (which were quite substantial) have been paid and are included in the base rent.

 Two 3 in. diameter conduits for telephone and data service shall be provided from the street to a computer room to be identified.

-It is preferred that the main water meter and associated equipment is to be located within the building in an enclosed room of CMU construction.
+It is preferred that the main water meter and associated equipment is to be located within the building.

 Any offsite utility connections required will be installed through existing easements.

 All public utilities (gas, electric, water and phone/data) are available at the sites by the respective utility companies but adequate pressure, depth and capacity have to be confirmed.
+Yes.

 Power

 Electrical service demand is estimated at one (1) - 2,500 amp, 3 phase, 277/480v services – to be verified by engineer.
-A secured and ventilated power distribution room of CMU construction is to be located in the building.
 All power panels and electrical requirements should have 25% spare capacity to account for any future facility needs.
+The existing main Distribution Panel in the facility is a 1600Amp 480/277V 3Phase service.
+An additional 1000Amp service can be added to meet the requested Tenant service size.
+This cost would be applied to the Teanant improvement Allowance.

 Parking Lot Lights

 Parking lot areas to be provided with pole mounted Lithonia LED type lighting fixtures, or approved equal, mounted on 4 ft. high concrete bases.
 Provide 36” diameter, 4 ft. high concrete bases for the light poles in the truck traffic areas.
+Additional truck court lighting can be provided as a Tenant Improvement and applied to the Tenant Improvement Allowance.

 Lot lighting shall be designed to provide an average Illumination of 2 foot-candles over all lots with a uniformity ratio not exceeding 4 to 1.
+Additional truck court lighting can be provided as a Tenant Improvement and applied to the Tenant Improvement Allowance.

 Street Lighting